Saturday, march 7, 2026 | 9am-3pm

 Scholars Day is an invitation-only program designed for our highest-achieving admitted students.
-This special day brings together UCF administration, faculty, staff and students for a glimpse of what it’s like to be a freshman at one of the most innovative universities in the nation.
+This special day brings together UCF administration, faculty and students for an insider’s look at what it’s like to be a freshman at one of the nation’s most innovative universities.

-So, join us for a day that’s filled with fun and engagement on Saturday, March 2!
+We have an exciting agenda planned, so join us for a day that’s filled with fun and engagement on Saturday, March 7!
 Check-in begins at 8 a.m. in the Student Union.

 We look forward to seeing you there!